LinearizeLLM: An Agent-Based Framework for LLM-Driven Exact Linear Reformulation of Nonlinear Optimization Problems: Introduction

-This paper introduces \textit{LinearizeLLM}, a fully LLM-driven framework that automatically converts a broad class of NLPs into algebraically equivalent linear models.
-Specifically, as our main contributions, we \begin{enumerate}[label=(\roman*)] \item propose an agent architecture in which each nonlinear term is handled by a specialized \textit{reformulation agent} instructed to derive an exact linearization pattern after reading in the original problem formulation in \LaTeX{} code; the agents then coordinate to assemble a solver-ready model; \item release a benchmark of 20 real-world instances, obtained by injecting exactly linearizable nonlinearity patterns into the publicly available ComplexOR dataset \citep{xiao2024chain}; \item conduct an empirical evaluation with \textit{Gemini 2.5 Flash} and OpenAI’s \textit{o3}, including head-to-head baselines, a one-shot comparison, and a context-blind ablation study, showing that our agent framework consistently outperforms strong baselines and achieves high exact linearization success rates. \end{enumerate}
+This paper presents \textit{LinearizeLLM}, an LLM-driven framework that reformulates a broad class of NLOPs into equivalent solver-ready LP/MILP models.
+We evaluate reformulations using a solver-based suite that combines end-to-end objective preservation with stage-wise success metrics for detection, reformulation validity, and compilation; we summarize this combined criterion as the \textit{Overall Success Rate (OSR)}.
+Since multiple optima and auxiliary-variables make “argmin equality” subtle to certify, we do not directly compare solution-sets but additionally report argmin comparisons in Appendix~\ref{app:depth_1_results} as additional empirical evidence that the obtained solutions are consistent across formulations up to renaming and auxiliaries.
+Specifically, as our main contributions, we \begin{enumerate}[label=(\roman*)] \item propose an agent architecture in which each nonlinear term is handled by a specialized \textit{reformulation agent} instructed to derive an exact linearization pattern after reading in the original problem formulation in \LaTeX{} code; the agents then coordinate to assemble a solver-ready model; \item release a benchmark dataset of 40 nonlinear optimization problems consisting of 27 manually constructed instances obtained by injecting exactly-linearizable nonlinearity patterns into selected ComplexOR problems \citep{xiao2024chain}, and 13 automatically generated instances featuring highly nested nonlinearities for evaluating robustness under deeper nesting; \item conduct an empirical evaluation of \textit{LinearizeLLM} on the dataset, benchmarking end-to-end overall success across nonlinearity nesting depths, and comparing against both a one-shot LLM reformulator and a deterministic Pyomo-based linearization pipeline.
+We further assess robustness under controlled \LaTeX{} perturbations of the optimization problem and perform a context-ablation study to quantify how structured metadata affects reformulation reliability. \end{enumerate}